-If you enjoy classical music, you won't be disappointed by a visit to San Miguel de Allende during the International Chamber Music Festival, from July 26 to August 17.
-Now in its 35th year, the festival's line-up includes the Enso String Quartet, the Onix Ensemble and the Gryphon Trio.
+If you enjoy classical music, you won't be disappointed by a visit to San Miguel de Allende during the International Chamber Music Festival, from July 21st to August 23rd.
+Now in its 36th year, the festival's line-up includes the Claremont Piano Trio, the Calder String Quartet and the Gryphon Piano Trio.
 Concerts will take place in the Teatro Ángela Peralta, as well as in other venues.

 More ideas for summer travel:

 For many years Acapulco, located on Mexico's Pacific coast in the state of Guerrero, was Mexico's most popular beach destination.
 With the development of Cancun and the Mayan Riviera, Acapulco lost it ranking, but remains a favorite holiday destination, and with its golden beaches, gourmet restaurants, and explosive nightlife, it's easy to understand why.